 Lesson 1: What Is An RFP?

-This is something I so frequently hear.
-My company name is Once Upon an RFP.
+"What is an RFP?"
+This is something I often hear.
+In particular, when I introduce my company: Once Upon an RFP.
 I first started working with RFPs more than 20 years ago.

 RFP is the acronym for Request for Proposal.
-You might also see the acronyms RFI, RFQ, or RFB.
-The “I” stands for Information and is frequently a predecessor to an RFP.
+Additionally, you might see the initialisms RFI, RFQ, or RFB.
+The “I” stands for Information and often comes before an RFP.
 The “Q” stands for quote and the “B” stands for bid.
-Some organizations use the acronym ITB, or Invitation to Bid.
+Furthermore, some agencies use the acronym ITB, or Invitation to Bid.
 Collectively, we like to call these bid documents “RFx” documents.

-Government entities and corporations use RFPs, as well as the other documents listed above, to invite suppliers and service providers to participate in a competitive bidding process for products or services.
+Government agencies and private corporations use RFx documents to invite suppliers and service providers to participate in a competitive bidding process.

-In Government purchasing, there is generally a value threshold at which a competitive bidding process is mandated, such as for any purchase equal to or greater than $10,000.
-The competitive process enables transparency and allows public access to the related proposals that vendors submit.
+Government purchasing generally has a value threshold mandating a competitive bidding process.
+For example, any purchase equal to or greater than $10,000.
+Thus, the competitive process enables transparency and allows public access to the related proposals that vendors submit.

 RFPs contain all or a selection the following information: